pretix/pretix-docs/docs/guides/pretixscan/android.md

 This can be useful if you want to prevent the people operating the check-in from changing any of the settings.

 Open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner and then tap :btn:Settings:.
-Scroll to the "User interface" subheading and tap "PIN protection".
+Scroll to the "User interface" subheading and tap :btn:PIN protection:.
-Then, tap on "Set PIN", enter a PIN, and note the PIN down in a safe place or save it in a password manager.
+Then, tap :btn:Set PIN:, enter a PIN, and note the PIN down in a safe place or save it in a password manager.
 As soon as you check the box next to "Enable PIN protection", pretixSCAN will lock the settings behind the PIN.

 This means that the next time you return to the home screen and attempt to open the settings, the app will require you to enter the PIN.